arh23/dummy-data-generator/README.md

 You can view an example row (at any number) for the currently selected column file.
 This will allow you to view what the rows generated will contain.
 You can change the row number with the + or - keys, or enter a row number to jump to.

+#### Images

+The script can also be used to generate test images.
+These images are generated using RGB values, and are generated based on a number of generation modes, including:

+- *random* - every pixel is a random colour, based on the minimum and maximum red, green and blue values specified in the settings.

+- *single* - every pixel is the same colour, based on the maximum red, green and blue values only.

+- *row* - generates rows of the same colour, based on the minimum and maximum red, green and blue values, and the row height, all of which are specified in the settings.

+Resolution, as well as image file formats can be set in settings.
+See the settings section for supported formats.

 #### File

 The user is able to specify the file name, and can opt to have the file compressed after generation.